CodeGrinder123/PaperClip/README.md

-# paperclip
+# PaperClip

-A new Flutter project.
+A trading, community based platform.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is still under development.

 A few resources to get you started if this is your first Flutter project: